-**Please also see '2015 Survey Insights' in side bar**
+**Please also see '2015 Survey Insights' in side bar - to the left**

 IVDD (Intervertebral Disc Disease) is the most significant health issue in Dachshunds and is a disease resulting in degeneration of the discs in the spine.
 It is reported that 20 - 25% of Dachshunds will suffer with some degree of back problems within their lifetime (1 in 4).
 Unfortunately there is no health test for IVDD as yet, however, a new X-Ray screening programme has been launched that may provide some risk assessment.
 Severity ranges from mild discomfort and pain through to total paralysis.
 Symptoms typically occur between the ages of 4-7 years old, but can occur at any age and can literally happen overnight.